EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 - Armor has been used as the 'reasoner';
 - Rooms are mapped as specific Pose (x,y,theta);
 - Robot is a point;
+- The usage of json file as a way of exchanging information is not a proper way of passing information among nodes.
+But since the file does not change continously, it may be considered a weak limitation in terms of performance.

 ### Possible improvements
 Many possible improvements can be achieved: